A partial knowledge of friends of friends speeds social search

-Another important result is finding the impact of embedding of nodes into space and distribution of friends among nodes.
-The second distribution decomposes into assigning of node degrees to nodes and placing friendship edges among the pairs of nodes.
-First, we investigate how changing embedding of nodes and friends into space and distribution of edges to nodes affect performance of social search.
-To efficiently deal with space distribution of nodes and their friends, we cover the contiguous US territory (i.e., excluding Hawaii and Alaska) in an array of non-overlapping approximately equal-size rhomboids with sides of 70 km (for simplicity, we refer to them as squares below).
-Rhomboid sides are drawn along meridians and parallels, so it is easy to translate geographical coordinates into a position in a rhomboid and vice versa.
-Initially, we cover the USA with 1,860 rhomboids, many of which have no Gowalla users inside them.
+To efficiently deal with space distribution of nodes and their friends, we cover the contiguous U.S. territory (i.e., excluding Hawaii and Alaska) by an array of non-overlapping, approximately equal-size rhomboids with 70 km sides (for simplicity, we refer to them as squares below).
+We draw rhomboid sides along meridians and parallels to simplify translation of geographical coordinates into positions in a rhomboid and vice versa.
+Initially, we cover the U.S. territory with 1,860 rhomboids, many of which have no Gowalla users inside them.
 We remove rhomboids without Gowalla users, and only process in experiments the remaining 850 rhomboids.